tc39/proposal-temporal/docs/absolute.md

 This is because months and years can be different lengths depending on which month is meant, and whether the year is a leap year, which all depends on the start and end date of the difference.
 You cannot determine the start and end date of a difference between `Temporal.Absolute`s, because `Temporal.Absolute` has no time zone or calendar.
 In addition, weeks can be different lengths in different calendars, and days can be different lengths when the time zone has a daylight saving transition.

+You can round the result using the `smallestUnit`, `roundingIncrement`, and `roundingMode` options.
+These behave as in the `Temporal.Duration.round()` method.
+The default is to do no rounding.

 If you do need to calculate the difference between two `Temporal.Absolute`s in years, months, weeks, or days, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.DateTime`.
 For example, you might decide to base the calculation on your user's current time zone, or on UTC, in the Gregorian calendar.